Note

 Exercises:

-1. Let’s say we only want to add tickets to the sheet if the teaching team is not CCed.
+- Let’s say we want to have some emails where the teaching team is not CCed, and we only want to add tickets to the sheet if the teaching team is not CCed.
 What would we change?

-Challenge: Try changing the content of the output parser so instead of giving True or False for the confidence parameter, it gives a number between 1 and 5.
+Challenge: This question goes along with Question 1.
+Try changing the content of the output parser so instead of giving True or False for the confidence parameter, it gives a number between 1 and 5.
 The easiest way to do this is to give the JSON in the output parser to ChatGPT and ask it to modify it; it is generally quite good at this.
 What else needs to change in the workflow?

 Exploratory Content